MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   - Organization logo
   - Edge for Business taskbar icon overlay

   **Note:** This experience is in public preview and can be accessed by opting in to targeted release in the M365 admin center.
+For more information, see [Microsoft Edge for Business](/deployedge/microsoft-edge-for-business).

+- **Automatic profile switching controls for Microsoft Edge for Business in the Microsoft Edge management service.** The Microsoft Edge management service will provide admins with the ability to configure settings for automatic profile switching in the Microsoft Edge browser.
+This can help enforce context separation between their end users' work and personal browsing. **Note:** This experience is in public preview and can be accessed by opting in to targeted release in the M365 admin center.

 ### Policy updates